Hearing Aid Insurance Benefits

 We prioritize providing top-notch hearing aid care and services.
 American Hearing + Audiology partners with many insurance companies.
 This helps clients maximize their insurance for hearing aids and services.
 Our expertise ensures you understand and optimize your coverage for the greatest benefit.

-We are in-network with major insurance companies.
-These include, but are not limited to, Blue Cross Blue Shield, Cigna, Aetna, and UnitedHealthcare.
+We are in-network with major insurance companies, including, but not limited to, Blue Cross Blue Shield, Cigna, Aetna, and UnitedHealthcare.
+We also work with hearing benefits administrators, such as TruHearing, Nations Hearing, and United Healthcare Hearing.

 collage of ear doctor and hearing aid product photos